FedericoMuntaabski/Federico-Muntaabski/README.md

 I´m a dedicated student pursuing a degree in Systems Engineering with a passion for understanding complex systems and finding innovative solutions.

 ## Objective
 My current focus is on applying my systems engineering background to the ever-evolving field of cybersecurity.
-I'm particularly interested in network security hrough my studies and projects, I aim to develop a strong understanding of cyber threats and vulnerabilities, and leverage my systems engineering skills to design and implement robust security solutions.
+I'm particularly interested in Security Architecture through my studies and projects, I aim to develop a strong understanding of cyber threats and vulnerabilities, and leverage my systems engineering skills to design and implement robust security solutions.

 ## Skills
 | Skill                                         | Associated Project         |